 - Belize has a developing infrastructure – while the country has several highways that connect major towns, much of Belize’s infrastructure is still in poor shape.

-- Drive during the day – If you plan to explore Belize, limit your driving to daytime, as some roads are in poor condition.
+- Drive during the day – If you plan to explore Belize, limit your driving to daytime, as some roads are in poor condition and amenities are limited.

 3. Belize has some of the most beautiful islands in the Caribbean